 1.1.
 Innovation is a key element of the new RIIO (Revenue = Incentives + Innovation + Outputs) model for price controls.
 The RIIO framework provides strong incentives to innovate as part of normal business.
-However, certain Research, Development and Demonstration projects are speculative in nature and yield uncertain commercial returns.
+However, certain research, development, and demonstration projects are speculative in nature and yield uncertain commercial returns.
 In addition, where benefits are linked to the decarbonisation of the network, it may be difficult to commercialise the respective carbon and/or environmental benefits and shareholders may be unwilling to speculatively fund such projects.
+Overtime, we expect the incentives within the RIIO framework to encourage Network Licensees to innovate as part of business as usual.
+In the meantime, we have also introduced a time-limited Innovation Stimulus package within the RIIO framework to provide an additional incentive to kick start a cultural change where Network Licensees establish the ethos, internal structures and third party contacts that facilitate innovation as part of business as usual.

 1.2.
-Over time, we expect the incentives within the RIIO framework to encourage Network Licensees to innovate as part of business as usual.
-In the meantime, we have also introduced a time-limited innovation stimulus package within the RIIO framework to provide an additional incentive to kick start a cultural change where Network Licensees establish the ethos, internal structures and third party contacts to facilitate innovation as part of business as usual.
+The Innovation Stimulus1 consists of three measures:

+- a Network Innovation Allowance (NIA) to fund smaller innovation Projects as part of a RIIO-Network Licensees price control settlement; - a Network Innovation Competition (NIC) an annual competition to fund selected flagship low carbon and environmental innovation Projects; and - an Innovation Roll-out Mechanism (IRM) to fund the roll-out of proven innovations which will contribute to the development in Great Britain of a low carbon energy sector or broader environmental benefits.

 1.3.
-The innovation stimulus1 consists of three measures:

-- A Network Innovation Allowance (NIA) to fund smaller innovation Projects that can deliver benefits to customers as part of a RIIO-Network Licensees price control settlement; - A Network Innovation Competition (NIC) an annual competition to fund selected flagship innovative Projects that could deliver low carbon and environmental benefits to customers; and - A Innovation Roll-out Mechanism (IRM) to fund the roll-out of proven innovations which will contribute to the development in Great Britain (GB) of a low carbon energy sector or broader environmental benefits.

-1.4.
 The NIA and NIC are successors to the Low Carbon Networks (LCN) Fund.
-The NIA and NIC broadly replicate the structure of the LCN Fund2 which consists of a first tier allowance and a second tier annual competition for funding.
-The scope of the NIC is broader than the second tier of the LCN Fund as it includes Development as well as Demonstration Projects.
-In addition to the LCN Fund first tier, the NIA also builds upon elements of the Innovation Funding Incentive (IFI) that was in place under previous price controls.
+The NIA and NIC broadly replicate the structure of the LCN Fund2 which consists of a First Tier Allowance and a Second Tier annual competition for funding.
+The scope of the NIC is broader than the Second Tier of the LCN Fund as it also included Development and well as Demonstration projects.
+In addition to the LCN Fund First Tier the NIA also builds upon elements of the Innovation Funding Incentive (IFI) that was in place under previous price controls.

-1 Further information on the high level policy of the Innovation Stimulus can be found in the RIIO-T1/GD1 March Strategy Document.
+1 Further information on the high level policy of the Innovation Stimulus can be found in the RIIO-T1/GD1 March Strategy Document: